GoUpNumber/gun/docs/bet.md

 ### What if the oracle doesn't attest to the outcome after we've made a bet

-In the future you should be able to jointly close the bet with your counterparty but that's not possible yet.
+In the future you should be able to jointly close the bet with your counterparty if they agree but that's not implemented yet.

 ### Are there any attacks against this?